-With more than 250 million internet users and approximately 200 million digital buyers generated around 5460.35 billion in the online retail market in 2017, the market experienced substantial potential growth for sales across all the segments, including the grocery product sales.
-There are numerous options available for purchasing groceries online; it helps customers get their needed product delivered to their door that also within short time slots.
+With more than 250 million internet users and approximately 200 million digital buyers generating around 5460.35 billion in the online retail market in 2017, the market experienced substantial potential growth for sales across all segments, including grocery product sales.
+There are numerous options available for purchasing groceries online; it helps customers get their needed products delivered to their door that also within short time slots.
 Check the list of top 10 on-demand grocery delivery providers to know how they provide excellent service to customers on demand.

-Johannesburg based on-demand grocery delivery startup Zulzi successfully raised R30m from a JSE-listed company.
+Johannesburg-based on-demand grocery delivery startup Zulzi successfully raised R30m from a JSE-listed company.
 The platform allows its customers to craft a grocery list and purchase items without visiting the store.
-Delivery providers then pick the delivery item from the store, ensuring to transfer the customers’ shopping experience.
+Delivery providers then pick up the delivery item from the store, ensuring the transfer of the customers’ shopping experience.

-The platform started an e-commerce business by targeting students, but due to rising and strong demand, Zulzi began offering its service to almost all the people.
-Customers can order groceries online to get it delivered at doors within an hour.
+The platform started an e-commerce business by targeting students, but due to rising and strong demand, Zulzi began offering its service to almost all people.
+Customers can order groceries online to get it delivered to their doors within an hour.

-In 2019, OneCart was among 12 companies that became the part of the fourth cohort of Knife Capital’s Grindstone Accelerator.
-In the same year, OneCart announced that it had closed a funding round when it received an investment of under R10-million.
+In 2019, OneCart was among 12 companies that became part of the fourth cohort of Knife Capital’s Grindstone Accelerator.
+In the same year, OneCart announced that it had closed a funding round when it received an investment of under R10 million.
 Platform users can set their location accordingly through the platform and browse various items available on the platform before purchasing any.

 SNAPnSAVE is a grocery shopping app that provides customers with cashback when they shop in-store.
 Customers are not provided with paper coupons, plastic cards, or loyalty points.
-Instead, they are offered with real-time cashback on items they purchase, leaving them with more to spend on other things of their choice.
-As a shopper, if you hate handling coupons and voucher slips, then the on-demand delivery platform is the best option for helping them reclaim their purchase as per the comfort of their home.
+Instead, they are offered real-time cashback on items they purchase, leaving them with more to spend on other things of their choice.
+As a shopper, if you hate handling coupons and voucher slips, then the on-demand delivery platform is the best option for helping you reclaim your purchase from the comfort of your home.

 Founded in 2015, SnapnSave has participated in 4 funding rounds.
-The platform has raised a total of $1.5M; its last funding was during Sep 2019.
-Once you purchase the item, take the pic of it and upload it on the platform, the cash amount will later be credited to your SnapnSave e-wallet.
+The platform has raised a total of $1.5M; its last funding was in Sep 2019.
+Once you purchase the item, take a pic of it, and upload it on the platform, the cash amount will later be credited to your SnapnSave e-wallet.
 You can convert this cash into a wiCode or transfer it directly into the South African bank account.

 goPuff raised $8.25 million in A round funding to expand its service in the new market.
 The company raised $750 million in funding; in 2019, the delivery platform established its new headquarters.
-The platform has satisfied the need for millions of customers until today and is ruling over their hearts.
+The platform has satisfied the needs of millions of customers until today and is ruling over their hearts.

 5. Vassco Distributors

 Located in Pretoria, Gauteng, Vassco Distributors is a wholesale company.
-The company is the market leader dealing in groceries and beverage delivery business.
+The company is the market leader in the groceries and beverage delivery business.
 It delivers groceries to restaurants, catering, and hotels on their demand.
-During the Covid-19 spread, the platform extended its business service and wholesale pricing for households.
+During the COVID-19 spread, the platform extended its business service and wholesale pricing for households.

 6. Akhigbe Supermarket

-The couple has launched the business to provide a one-stop-shop for safe, affordable, and high-quality African groceries, Nigerian meals, and beauty supplies to its customers.
-In 2019, the company entered into a partnership with Obehi Quality Foods Ltd for the packaging and processing “Obehi” brand frozen vegetables, frozen snails, pap, washed beans, etc.
+The couple has launched the business to provide a one-stop shop for safe, affordable, and high-quality African groceries, Nigerian meals, and beauty supplies to its customers.
+In 2019, the company entered into a partnership with Obehi Quality Foods Ltd for the packaging and processing of “Obehi” brand frozen vegetables, frozen snails, pap, washed beans, etc.

 7. Yebo Fresh

 A tech-driven delivery company, Yebo Fresh, is catering to almost all the needs of people in Cape Town.
-The company has expanded its service in numerous countries due to lockdown.
-The company was founded at Hout Bay garage and has occupied a massive warehouse; customers can buy thousands of grocery items from the on-demand platform as per their convenience.
-The company offers its grocery delivery service in more than nine Western Cape townships, seeing the growing demand for grocery Yebo Fresh is looking forwards to expanding its business nationally.
+The company has expanded its service in numerous countries due to the lockdown.
+The company was founded at the Hout Bay garage and has occupied a massive warehouse; customers can buy thousands of grocery items from the on-demand platform at their convenience.
+The company offers its grocery delivery service in more than nine Western Cape townships; seeing the growing demand for groceries, Yebo Fresh is looking forward to expanding its business nationally.

 Founded by Sam Street, Bastian Lehmann, and Sean Plaice in 2011, Postmates is located in San Francisco, California.
 The company’s first investors were Naval Ravikant, Uncork Capital, David Wu, Russell Cook, Carine Magescas, Andy McLoughlin, Matrix Partners, AngelPad, Thomas Korte, and many more.